 The suspense genre is one of the most popular genre forms nowadays.
-But it makes sense because the suspense novels are very exciting to read and a joy to write.
+But it makes sense because suspense novels are very exciting to read and a joy to write.
 So it makes sense that you want to write a suspense novel of your own.

-But seeing as there are a myriad of great suspense novels out there, you will need to write one that really stands out.
+But seeing as there is a myriad of great suspense novels out there, you will need to write one that really stands out.
 So before you get started on the book writing process, you will need a plan.

-Get your readers engrossed in your story, make your protagonist as likeable and relatable as possible.
+Get your readers engrossed in your story, make your protagonist as likable and relatable as possible.
 Most readers tend to see themselves in the main characters of the stories they read.
 They also tend to develop a form of affection for the characters that they like.

 So if that character is in a state of mortal danger or emotional distress, the readers will also feel a sense of trepidation and dread for the character.
 And this attachment to the character will ultimately make the entire experience feel more real and suspenseful.
 So make your protagonist into someone that your readers will empathize with and care for.

 By raising the stakes you will add a sense of trepidation and dread.
 You will also make each of the protagonist’s actions crucial because a lot hangs in the balance.